Soay123/SilverSatPersonalDevWork/README.md

   4. Voltage at Vout can be calculated with the same formula as with resistors, or

   - Vout = Vin \* C1 / (C1 + C2)
   - Current is based on frequency.
-Take that into account so that you do not exceed 10 mA
+    1. Take that into account so that you do not exceed 10 mA.
+    2. A drain capacitor can be used to remove high frequencies

 ```